twilbur1997/AWSPricingCalc/README.md

-I was frustrated that the AWS Pricing Calculator did not post updates when they added new services - the calculator offered pricing assistance on 57 services when I started this project in late September of 2020, but supports 96 services as of April 16th, 2021.
+I was frustrated that the AWS Pricing Calculator did not post updates when they added new services - the calculator offered pricing assistance on 57 services when I started this project in late September of 2020, but supports 113 services as of November 19th, 2021.

 I wanted to know which new services were added and when!